thk123/se4be-website/index.md

 2. Testable
 3. Maintainable

-This seminar will justify why writing good code is important, before providing a large toolkit of guidelines and techniques that can be applied to your code to make it more readable, testable and maintainable.
+This seminar will justify why writing good code is important, before providing a _large toolkit of guidelines and techniques_ that can be applied to your code to make it more readable, testable and maintainable.

 **Code is a communication tool, writing good code will minimize misunderstanding between past and future developers.**

 This seminar can be adjusted by reviewing some of your existing code to see the kind of problems that your experiencing and focusing on the techniques that will apply to your code base.
-Get in touch today to start learning how to write better code.
+[Get in touch](mailto:hi@tkiley.co.uk) today to start learning how to write better code.

-### Code Review
+### Seminar D: Code Review

 A code review process involves having one developer review another developers changes to the source code before it is submitted.
-It is a key step to ensuring that code understood by everyone, as well as sharing coding best practises organically.
+It is a key step to _ensuring that code understood by everyone_, as well as sharing coding best practices organically.

 This seminar will cover all the advantages of a code review process.
-It will explain how to practically implement one, and then how to make the most of it.
+It will explain how to implement one, and then how to make the most of it.

 **Having a code review process will simultaneously upskill your developers and improve the quality of your code.**

-Get in touch today to learn about how code review can help your software development practises.
+[Get in touch](mailto:hi@tkiley.co.uk) today to learn about how code review can help your software development practices.
 This seminar can be customised to include reviewing someones code as part of a demonstration.

 #### Technologies